-The payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for a financial year to Chairman of the Board, the Chief Executive Officer and of the Deputy CEOs is conditional on approval by the next ordinary general meeting of their elements of remuneration, paid or attributed during the said financial year (ex post vote).
-Our shareholders' meeting will be held on April 29, 2020, and will be asked in its 11th and 12th resolutions, to vote accordingly on the elements of remuneration granted and paid to Michael Wyzga and Bernard Gilly during the financial year 2019, that will be described in the report of the Board of Directors included in the notice of General Meeting.
+The payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for a financial year to Chairman of the Board and the Chief Executive Officer is conditional on approval by the next ordinary general meeting of their elements of remuneration, paid or attributed during the said financial year (individual ex post vote).
+Our shareholders' meeting will be held on April 29, 2021, and will be asked in its 14th and 15th resolutions, to vote accordingly on the elements of remuneration granted and paid to Michael Wyzga and Bernard Gilly during the financial year 2020, that will be described in the report of the Board of Directors included in the notice of General Meeting.

-Our shareholders' meeting will be held on April 29, 2020, and will be asked in its $10^{\rm th}$ resolution, to vote accordingly on the elements below that constitute the information given accordingly to the article L.225-37-3 of the French Commercial Code and comply with AMF recommendation 2014-14.
+Our shareholders' meeting will be held on April 29, 2021, and will be asked in its 13th resolution, to vote accordingly on the elements below that constitute the information given accordingly to the Article L. 22-10-9 of the French Commercial Code and comply with AMF recommendation 2021-02.

-(in euros) Fiscal year ending December 31, 2018 Fiscal year ending December 31, 2019 Michael Wyzga Chairman Compensation granted for the fiscal year (as detailed in Section 13.1.3 of this Universal Registration Document) 145,154 145,154 Valuation of multi-year variable compensation granted in the course of the fiscal year Valuation of share warrants granted during the fiscal year (as detailed in Section 13.3.2 of this Universal Registration Document) 20,200 36,529 Valuation of share warrants for founders granted during the fiscal year (as detailed in Section 13.3.2 of this Universal Registration Document) - Valuation of shares warrants granted during the fiscal year (as detailed in Section 13.3.2 of this Universal Registration Document) - TOTAL 165,354 181,683 (in euros) Fiscal year ending December 31, 2018 Fiscal year ending December 31, 2019 Bernard Gilly Chief Executive Officer Compensation granted for the fiscal year (as detailed in Section 13.1.3 of this Universal Registration Document) 534,018 515,768 Valuation of multi-year variable compensation granted in the course of the fiscal year Valuation of share warrants granted during the fiscal year (as detailed in Section 13.3.2 of this Universal Registration Document) - Valuation of share warrants for founders granted during the fiscal year (as detailed in Section 13.3.2 of this Universal Registration Document) - Valuation of free shares granted during the fiscal year (as detailed in Section 13.3.2 of this Universal Registration Document) 94,500 396,000 TOTAL 628,518 911,768
+Fiscal year ending Fiscal year ending (in euros) December 31, 2019 December 31, 2020 Michael Wyzga Chairman Common de la Contla C 4.45.45.4 400,000 Compensation granted for the fiscal year (as detailed in Section 13.1.3 of this Universal Registration Document) 145,154 120,000 Valuation of multi-year variable compensation granted in the course of the fiscal year Valuation of share warrants granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) 36,529 101,800 Valuation of share warrants for founders granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) - Valuation of shares warrants granted during the fiscal year (as detailed in Section 13.3.3 of this Universal Registration Document) - TOTAL 181,683 221,800 (in euros) Fiscal year ending December 31, 2019 Fiscal year ending December 31, 2020 Bernard Gilly Chief Executive Officer Compensation granted for the fiscal year (as detailed in Section 13.1.3 of this Universal Registration Document) 515,768 615,833 Valuation of multi-year variable compensation granted in the course of the fiscal year - - Valuation of share warrants granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) - Valuation of share warrants for founders granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) - Valuation of free shares granted during the fiscal year (as detailed in Section 13.3.3 of this Universal Registration Document) 396,000 1,822,800 TOTAL 911,768 2,438,633 (in euros) Fiscal year ending December 31, 2019 Fiscal year ending December 31, 2020 Marie-Claude Holtz Deputy Chief Executive Officer Compensation granted for the fiscal year (as detailed in Section 13.1.3 of this Universal Registration Document) 90,823 Valuation of multi-year variable compensation granted in the course of the fiscal year - Valuation of share warrants granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) - Valuation of share warrants for founders granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) - Valuation of free shares granted during the fiscal year (as detailed in Section 13.3.1 of this Universal Registration Document) - 255,000 TOTAL 345,823

-13.1.3 COMPENSATION OF SENIOR EXECUTIVES
+13.1.3 COMPENSATION OF SENIOR EXECUTIVES.